randsleadershipslack/documents-and-resources/howtorands.md

 One of the working relationships we need to define is ours.
 The following is a user guide for me and how I work.
 It captures what you can expect out of the average week working with me, how I like to work, my north star principles, and some of my, uh, nuance.
 My intent is to accelerate our working relationship with this document.[^1]

 ## Our Average Week
-We’ll have a 1:1 every week for at least 30 minutes no matter what[^2].
+We’ll have a 1:1 every week for at least 30 minutes except during wartime (See below).
 This meeting discusses topics of substance, not updates.
 I’ve created a private Slack channel for the two us of to capture future topics for our 1:1s as well as to provide a handy historic record of what we’ve discussed.
 When you or I think of a topic, we dump it in that channel.

 We’ll have a staff meeting with your peers every week for 60 minutes no matter what.
 Unlike 1:1s, we have a shared document which captures agenda topics for the entire team.
 Similar to 1:1s, we aren’t discussing status at this meeting, but issues of substance that affect the whole team.